-MTA Dedicated Tax Fund Bonds - Prior to 2011, MTA issued seventeen Series of Dedicated Tax Fund Bonds secured under its Dedicated Tax Fund Obligation Resolution adopted on March 26, 2002, in the aggregate principal amount of \$7,656.79.
+MTA Dedicated Tax Fund Bonds - Prior to 2011, MTA issued seventeen Series of Dedicated Tax Fund Bonds secured under its Dedicated Tax Fund Obligation Resolution adopted on March 26, 2002, in the aggregate principal amount of \$7,656.8.
 The Dedicated Tax Fund Bonds are MTA's special obligations payable solely from monies held in the Pledged Amounts Account of the MTA Dedicated Tax Fund.
 State law requires that the MTTF revenues and MMTOA revenues (described above in footnote 2 under "Nonoperating Revenues") be deposited, subject to appropriation by the State Legislature, into the MTA Dedicated Tax Fund.

-On March 23, 2011, the MTA issued \$127.45 Dedicated Tax Fund Refunding Bonds, Series 2011A.
-Proceeds of the issuance will be used to refund Dedicated Tax Fund Bonds, Series 2001A with an aggregate par amount of \$132.08.
+On March 23, 2011, MTA issued \$127.4 Dedicated Tax Fund Refunding Bonds, Series 2011A.
+Proceeds of the issuance were used to refund \$132.08 of Dedicated Tax Fund Bonds, Series 2001A.